micheles/papers/PITCHME.md

 ** Breakthrough: subtasks **

-We made the task launcher able the resubmit a task with different parameters if it receive a tuple of the form `(callable, arg1, arg2, ...)`
+We made the task launcher able the resubmit a task when receiving a tuple of the form `(callable, arg1, arg2, ...)`

 ```python
 def task_splitter(elements, arg1, arg2, ...):